Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Numerical experiments

-As shown in Fig.~\ref{fig:autocorr}, the autocorrelation function for $S_2$ appears close to an exponential decay, and in particular does not exhibit different time scales.
-Therefore, the integrated autocorrelation time is a well-suited measure of the decorrelation and is displayed in Fig.~\ref{fig:dimer_tau_scalar_vs_ref}.
-For the dilute case $\rho=0.5$, the \ECMCmetro scheme shows an optimal value at finite $d_{\mathrm{ref}}$ whereas the \Rbisector and \Alternate schemes reach an optimum for vanishing refreshment $d_{\mathrm{ref}} \to \infty$.
-The direct schemes outperform their straight counterparts and the fastest decorrelation is achieved with the \Rbisector algorithm (speed-up of $\sim 3.0$ compared to ECMC+Met, the \Alternate achieves a speed-up of $\sim 2.1$).
+As shown in Fig.~\ref{fig:autocorr}, the autocorrelation function for $S_2$ appears close to a single-timescale exponential decay, and we apply the same procedure as in Section~\ref{sec:spheres} to estimate the integrated autocorrelation time.
+We also set the time unit to be one sweep as the computational complexity is also the same for all schemes.
+Its evolution according to the refreshment is displayed in Fig.~\ref{fig:dimer_tau_scalar_vs_ref}.
+For the dilute case $\rho=0.5$, the \ECMCmetro scheme shows an optimal value at finite $d_{\mathrm{ref}}$ for both the straight and direct kernels, whereas the \Rbisector and \Alternate schemes reach an optimum for vanishing refreshment $d_{\mathrm{ref}} \to \infty$.
 Similarly to the rotations in sphere systems, the \Rbisector and \Alternate schemes with straight kernel turn into purely deterministic processes as $d_{\mathrm{ref}} \to \infty$.
+Their direct schemes outperform their straight counterparts and the fastest decorrelation is achieved with the \Rbisector algorithm (speed-up of $\sim 3.0$ compared to ECMC+Met, the \Alternate achieves a speed-up of $\sim 2.1$).
 At the denser density of $\rho = 0.7$, similar observations can be drawn, regarding the direct versions of the algorithms better performing and the $d_{\mathrm{ref}}$-tuning requirement only for the \ECMCmetro algorithms.
-However, the \Rbisector scheme now performs worse than the \ECMCmetro scheme (speed-up of $~\sim 0.74$)) and the \Alternate algorithm shows the fastest decay (speed-up of $\sim 2.6$).
+However, the \Rbisector scheme now performs worse than the \ECMCmetro scheme (speed-up of $~\sim 0.74$) and the \Alternate algorithm shows the fastest decay (speed-up of $\sim 2.6$).
 Such behavior could be explained from the observed collision loops in this denser regime, where a rotating dimer $i$ will collide with another dimer $j$, which will collide in turn with $i$ and so on.
+Such loops are of finite time but hinders the dynamics.
 There, introducing a flow switch between rotations and translations seems to control the appearance of such loops.